Frequently Asked Questions

 One of the things that has helped EAP be successful is I HAVE to be able to look our customers in the eye.
 If I take money from them, and deep down inside, know I did not provide equal amounts of value, I will feel like a thief.
 Its ironic because I have people almost daily, practically beg me to start a speed and agility class and steal their money.

 NOW, having said all of that, if you are asking if we make our athletes faster, and more agile?
-The answer is an astounding YES.
+The answer is an resounding YES.

 How do we do that?